javers/javers.github.io/documentation/configuration/index.md

 }
 ```

-As tou can see, <tt>Id</tt> is serialized as `"cdoId"`
+As you can see, Id is serialized as `"cdoId"`
 using 4 internal attributes of <tt>ObjectId</tt> class.
 The resulting JSON is verbose and ugly.
-You would rather expect neat and atomic value like that:
+You would rather expect neat and atomic value like this:

 ```json
  "globalId": {